 A prison without power?
-This was the situation Trinity Power helped to avoid recently, when Houle Electric came to us needing a temporary power solution for their client: a minimum-security prison on Vancouver Island.
+This was the situation Trinity Power helped to avoid recently, when an electrical contractor came to us needing a temporary power solution for their client: a minimum-security prison on Vancouver Island.

-With a reputation for reliability, quality, and good management, Houle is an award-winning electrical contracting company that specializes in commercial and institutional applications.
+With a reputation for reliability, quality, and good management, our client on this project is an award-winning electrical contracting company that specializes in commercial and institutional applications.

-When an electrical upgrade was going to leave their client without line power, Houle came to Trinity Power to help with a temporary power solution that would provide the 12.5 kV of electricity that the prison needed to keep operating smoothly during the upgrade.
+When an electrical upgrade was going to leave their client without line power, the electrical contractor came to Trinity Power to help with a temporary power solution that would provide the 12.5 kV of electricity that the prison needed to keep operating smoothly during the upgrade.

-Working with Houle and Stantec, another stakeholder in the project, we developed a solution that allowed the prison to remain fully operational for the duration of the upgrade.
+Working with our client and another stakeholder in the project, we developed a solution that allowed the prison to remain fully operational for the duration of the upgrade.

 We supplied a 500kW 480V generator, which was then fed into our 500kVA 480-12.5kV substation transformer, and finally into a 15kV fused disconnect, for protection.
 Along with this main system, we also supplied a 150kW 120/208V generator, to feed additional loads on site during the upgrade.